sampointer/fluent-plugin-cloudwatch-ingest/README.md

 ## Introduction

+**I am no longer actively using this plugin and am [looking for maintainers](https://github.com/sampointer/fluent-plugin-cloudwatch-ingest/issues/26).
+In my experience [Cloudwatch Log Subscriptions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_ES_Stream.html) are vastly superior to external API consumers, which are subject to limiting and state synchronization issues.**

 This gem was created out of frustration with existing solutions for Cloudwatch log ingestion into a Fluentd pipeline.
 Specifically, it has been designed to support:

 * The 0.14.x fluentd plugin API